mongospace/mongospace.github.io/motto.markdown

 What person you will be:

+- As long as it's never too late to start
 - keep learning, keep humble, keep fit
 - Read thousands of books and travel thousands of miles
-- As long as it's never too late to start
 - Stick to what is certain and try to do what is uncertain
 - Do something valuable
 - Life is just a few decades, do something meaningful

-超越自我 拒绝平庸
+超越自我 拒绝平庸 exceed one's limitations and rejecting mediocrity